 House Cleaning Micro Business for Tweens

-I hated babysitting!
-Unless I really knew the kids well, in general I did NOT want to babysit.
+As a teenager, I hated babysitting!
+Unless I really knew the kids well I did NOT want to babysit.
 Fortunately, there was a lady in my church that worked full-time and wanted some help with cleaning.

 At the time, I was only a tween, but I would be dropped off and would work with this church friend cleaning.
 I usually did the weekly tidying like kitchen and bathrooms.
 But I would also be given different tasks each week, dependent on what she wanted us to focus on cleaning.